Harold St George Gray

+Archaeological excavations

+Arbor Low

 After leaving Pitt-Rivers he led the excavations at Arbor Low in 1901 and 1902, and then worked on the rings on Bodmin Moor.

+Glastonbury Lake Village

 In 1904 he was involved with Arthur Bulleid in the excavation of Glastonbury Lake Village and later at Meare Lake Village.
 One of Gray's contributions to archaeology was the scale of the excavations undertaken and the detailed records kept following the teaching of his mentor Pitt-Rivers.
 He also developed techniques of making three dimensional models of the sites.

+Maumbury Rings

+From 1908 to 1913 he was responsible for excavations at Maumbury Rings.
+Gray's report for the 1910 excavations notes that Florence St George Gray was responsible for restoring antlers, a human skull and other objects.